-- Respecting Patient Choices – this website provides information on advance care directives.
+- Advance Care Planning Australia – this website provides information on advance care planning.

 - Multilingual resources – Palliative Care Australia produces online resources about end of life care in 21 languages.

 - Palliative Care Knowledge Network – CareSearch - A one-stop online resource for palliative care information.

-- National Palliative Care Service Directory – An online search of organisations that provide palliative care services and support, as well as access to information about these services.
+- National Palliative Care Service Directory – Palliative Care Australia provides an online search of organisations that provide palliative care services and support, as well as access to information about these services.